-First: The Effect of a suggested TLT-based teaching model on inducing a conceptual change in Physics for Secondary school students t-value for the differences between the mean scores of the experimental and control groups in the conceptual change test
+First: The Effect of a suggested TLT-based teaching model on inducing a conceptual change in Physics for Secondary school students

 The research applied the CCT to the experimental and control groups after experimenting.
 Students' scores have been calculated by using the "t-test" to identify the difference between the experimental and control groups after conducting the CCT.
 Table (2) explains it.